 Founded in 1926, the main part of the College is located in a traditional sandstone building set amid gardens and a central quadrangle.
 Sancta Sophia Graduate House opened in January 2014 adding new, modern facilities to complement the traditional features of the College buildings.

-Although Sancta is only minutes from the heart of Sydney, it is a peaceful and safe retreat for students and guests.
+Although Sancta is only minutes from the heart of Sydney, it is a peaceful and safe retreat for residents.

 The Sancta Quadrangle

 The Sancta Quad is the central gathering point for everyone at Sancta at all times of the day.
 It is also used for many social events.
 Roses and an antique Florentine well are the centrepieces of the Quad.
 Many of the undergraduate bedrooms have an outlook into the Quadrangle.

 The driveway leads past Sancta Sophia Graduate House to the Foyer and Reception area where staff are available for students and visitors.
 The hall, lined with student year photos dating from 1926, leads to the grand Lower Common Room and beyond into the College.

 Leather sofas, a sandstone fireplace and a grand piano add elegance to the Lower Common Room which is used for gatherings, meetings, drinks, coffee, Formal Dinner evenings, special events, concerts, debates and exhibitions.
 Students use the room and the grand piano freely.

 The Octagon Common Room is a casual common room with comfortable couches, a kitchen area, flat-screen HD TV with Foxtel.
 The fully equipped kitchen allows students to cook at their leisure.
 It is ideal for groups to get together for some baking or to try out a new recipe.

 Sancta Sophia Graduate House has two contemporary common areas: the Rooftop Lounge and Terrace and the Figtree Lounge and Terrace which include kitchens, dining and living spaces.